RobertDWhite/WhiteMatterTech/content/posts/pages-mcp/index.md

 --------------------------------------------------------
 # The MCP Tools

-There are four.
-Because the docstring is the only interface the model ever sees, it does more work than the code does.
+There are four tools.
+Because the docstring is the principal interface exposed to the model, it carries much of the operational contract.

 | Tool | Purpose |
 |------|---------|